|

 Mantids have elaborate mouthparts.
 Their mouths are

-aided by four long, skinny maxillary palps that tear pieces off the prey which
+aided by four long, skinny maxillary palps.

 Carolina Mantis (Stagomantis